 3. Six courses in the history of art at the 200-level, consisting of a mix of lecture courses and colloquia, of which four have to focus on pre-1800 (Group A) and two post-1800 (Group B)

 4. Three courses at the 290 level and above, one of which has to be a seminar (to be taken at Smith)

 Art History—Methods, Issues, Debates is recommended for art history majors.
 Students entering Smith with a 5 on the AP art history exam may choose to be exempted from ARH 110, replacing it with another art history course at the 200-level or above.

 Students planning to major or to do honors work in art history will find it valuable to take courses in literature, philosophy, religion and history in the first two years.
 A reading knowledge of foreign languages is useful for historical courses.
 Courses may require one or more trips to Boston, New York or other places in the vicinity to study original works of art.

-Brigitte Buettner, John Davis, Craig Felton, Laura Kalba, Barbara Kellum, Dana Leibsohn, John Moore, Frazer Ward
+Brigitte Buettner, Yanlong Guo, Barbara Kellum, Dana Leibsohn, John Moore, and Frazer Ward.

 Designed for students who, although they major in another department, wish to also focus on the history of art.
 With the assistance of their advisers, students may construct their minor to be as specific or comprehensive as they desire within the skeletal structure of the requirements.